aakritimahaldar/FyleSolutionChallenge/README.md

 If that goes well, we'll make an offer.

 ## **Installation**
--Install  using winget install --id GitHub.cli -Install using brew install gh for macOS
+- Install  using winget install --id GitHub.cli
+- Install using brew install gh for macOS
--Install using sudo port install gh for MacPorts -Install using curl-sS https://webi.sh/gh | sh for Webi
+- Install using sudo port install gh for MacPorts
+- Install using curl-sS https://webi.sh/gh | sh for Webi

 ## **Other platforms**
 Download packaged binaries from the releases page.